A Million Lights (Michael W. Smith album)

 A Million Lights is a studio album by Christian recording artist Michael W. Smith, released on February 16, 2018.
-It is his first pop album in over five years and a follow up to Wonder (2010).
-The album is a new musical direction for Smith and marks a departure from his previous sound.
+It was his first pop album in four years and a follow-up to Sovereign (2014).
+The album was a new musical direction for Smith and marked a departure from his previous sound.

 Background

 Smith began working on this album in January 2017, under the title Revolution.
 Originally it was set to be released in October 2017 but ultimately was postponed to February 2018.
 The first single from the album, "A Million Lights", was released on August 11, 2017.
 The album is a mix of pop music with some EDM influences.

 Critical reception

 John Palluska from ChristianHeadlines.com gave the album an overwhelmingly positive review, describing it as "one of the best albums to come out in Christian music."